Chandamama: Chandamama in the 21st Century

 With the acquisition by a technology company, Chandamama has announced that it will digitize and make available much of its content via digital libraries and on the web.
 In addition, Chandamama Multimedia CDs have also been published.

 In late 2007, Chandamama released its revamped internet presence to better cater to readers who demand information and content beyond the printed publication.
 It has also tied up with satellite radio service provider Worldspace to bring the Indian storytelling tradition live through radio.

 In July 2008, the publication launched its online portal in Telugu, English, Hindi and Tamil.
 It declared that all 60 years publication in all Indian languages would be put online soon.

 Chandamama has stopped publishing in all languages from March 2013, without issuing any press release and without giving any notifications or refund to subscribers.
 A message was given on the official Facebook page of the magazine on 30 May 2013 saying that they could not publish issues from March 2013 because of technical problems, and the magazine would restart publishing from July 2013 onwards.
 However, the official website of the magazine also went down in July 2013, saying "We are currently doing some enhancement and upgrades to the website.
 We will be back soon."

 In July 2016, the original website of the magazine was allowed to expire by the parent company and it was dropped.
 Currently, the website is no longer associated with the Chandamama magazine or the parent company.

 In Aug 2017, website Chandamama.in Link was started to preserve the Chandamama culture for future generations.
 This website has more than 10 languages and growing with the community support.
-The website provides access to old magazines for free of cost.
+The website provides access to old magazines free of cost.